nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Whether to count and collect FSAL specific performance statistics.
     Enable_FSAL_Stats can be enabled or disabled dynamically via ganesha_stats

+Enable_FULLV3_Stats(bool, default false)
+    Whether to count and collect "detailed statistics" for NFSv3.
+    Enable_FULLV3_Stats can be enabled or disabled dynamically via ganesha_stats.

 Short_File_Handle(bool, default false)
     Whether to use short NFS file handle to accommodate VMware NFS client.
     Enable this if you have a VMware NFSv3 client.
 VMware NFSv3 client has a max